A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The construction of Quinn's finite total homotopy TQFT

-i.e., is post-composition with $f$. \end{Theorem} \begin{proof} We {always} have {such a family of mappings, $f_*:\FQp{\Bc_1}{s}\to \FQp{\Bc_2}{s}$, induced} by post-composition with $f$, but, as we saw, {in general,} this need not define a natural transformation, due to possible incompatibility with the cobordisms.
+\end{Theorem} \begin{proof} We always have this family of mappings, $(f_*)_{\Sigma}\colon \FQp{\Bc_1}{s}(\Sigma)\to \FQp{\Bc_2}{s}(\Sigma)$, induced by post-composition with $f$, but, {in general,} this need not define a natural transformation, due to possible incompatibility with the cobordisms.

-Suppose $(i,S,j):\Sigma_1\to \Sigma_2$ is a cobordism, thus giving us fibrant spans, for $i=1,2$.
+Suppose $(i,S,j)\colon \Sigma_1\to \Sigma_2$ is a cobordism, thus giving us fibrant spans, for $i=1,2$.
 The function $f\colon \Bc_1 \to \Bc_2$ gives us a commutative diagram, in which the vertical maps are all homotopy equivalences.
 (We note that this is \emph{not} a morphism in the category $\HFb$, but does relate to a higher category structure on the class of HF spans.)
 The commutative diagram induces a map of fibrations,

 where the vertical arrows are homotopy equivalences.